hapv3/neural-compiler/OPTIONS.md

 ### API version

+**Deprecation notice:**
+This option will be removed in next major release.

 Displays the version of the external API.
 This option can be used without the required Network argument.
 **Type: N/A**